 Dampness, rot and infestation

 Repair category 2

-Notes Elevated moisture readings were recorded to walls and ceilings and further dampness may be present to other parts of the building.
-Prolonged dampness increases the risk of timber defects.
-It is important to remedy water ingress timeously to prevent deterioration of the building.
-A timber/damp specialist can investigate with a view to having remedial repairs implemented.
+Notes There is evidence of dampness to walls and ceilings within the property and further dampness may be present to other parts of the building.
+Prolonged dampness increases the risk of timber defects, particularly in concealed areas.
+Further investigation can be carried out by a firm of timber/damp specialists with a view to having all necessary remedial repair work implemented.

 Chimney stacks

 Repair category 2

-Notes General weathering and cracked render was noted to the chimney stack.
-Chimney stacks are frequently troublesome and are often the source of dampness/water ingress.
+Notes Vegetation evident to the chimney stack.
+Chimney stacks are frequently troublesome and often the source of dampness/water ingress.
 Ongoing monitoring/maintenance can be anticipated.
 An inspection at close quarters may reveal further defects.
 It may be prudent to have the chimney stack inspected prior to purchase.